CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 ## Analysis

 * Performance comparision between GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan with BlockSize on the x axis.
-  Array Size used: 2^12, time is in seconds.
+  Array Size used: 2^12, time is in milliseconds.
 (Lower is better).
 The optimal Blocksize is 128 for my system.

 ![Scan Implementations Performance Block Comparison Bar chart](img/graph_blocksizecomp.png)

 * Performance comparision between GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan with array size on the x axis.
-  BlockSize used :128, time is in seconds.
+  BlockSize used :128, time is in milliseconds.

 ![Scan Implementations Performance Arr Comparison Line Graph](img/graph_scancomp.png)